 Actually a really hard question as it worked so well!

 There wasn’t anything I would change due to the virtual setting, that worked brilliantly.

 If I was really trying to think of something I'd say the participant recruitment, as it was pretty time heavy.
-Just from our end, having more resource and time set out would have been helpful.
+Just from our end, having more resources and time set out would have been helpful.